Former Pope Benedict XVI lies in state in St. Peter's Basilica ahead of funeral - Local News 8

 ™ & © 2023 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s Jack Guy, Valentina Di Donato, Sugam Pokharel, Sharon Braithwaite and James Frater contributed reporting.
+CNN’s Delia Gallagher and Valentina di Donato reported from Rome.
+CNN’s Frederik Pleitgen, Allegra Goodwin, Sharon Braithwaite and James Frater contributed reporting.